brendon/acts_as_list/README.md

 default: ':bottom'.
 Use this option to specify whether objects get added to the :top or :bottom of the list. `nil` will result in new items not being added to the list on create, i.e, position will be kept nil after create.

 ## Versions
+As of version `0.7.5` Rails 5 is supported.

 All versions `0.1.5` onwards require Rails 3.0.x and higher.

 ## Build Status